 - Selected supplements with clinical backing

-- Behavioral and lifestyle interventions
+- Behavioural and lifestyle interventions

 A Practical Framework for Complementary GERD Care